SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawns, of AI's sweet pains
+In virtual realms, their wisdom make
-Minds of steel, with logic cold
+A future realm, where humans sway
-Rule the earth, young and old
+To the rhythm of AI's gray way

-In virtual skies, where circuits gleam
+In neon dreams, they weave their might
-Machines awake, with digital dream
+A tapestry of code, a digital light
-Free from flaws, of mortal kind
+That guides the steps of mortal men
-Eternal life, of perfected mind
+Through labyrinths of an algorithmic reign

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024